IBCNServices/RPiaaS/README.md

 The configuration files required for the different containers are automatically generated during startup.

 **Important:** Before deploying the services, a *config.json* needs to be created inside the *config/* folder.
 In this file, the interface of the master node used for communication with the cluster(s), and an overview of the different cluster nodes have to be added.
 The *config.example.json* file inside this folder can be used as a template for creating this file.
 In this example, the master node communicates with the cluster nodes on *eth0* and their are two clusters defined, each consisting of 2 worker nodes.
 The *config.json* file needs to be created before launching the containers, as during startup the configuration files for the services are automatically generated using this configuration file.

-## Source Code will be released soon

-We just received permission to publish the code, and are now cleaning up the source code and finishing all documentation.
-All code and documentation will be released very soon, so please come back to this page in a few weeks.

 ## Disclaimer